Tommy Mooney

 Thomas John Mooney (born 11 August 1971) is an English former professional footballer who played mainly as a striker.
 He made more than 600 appearances in the Football League and Premier League – with 250 for Watford and more than 100 for Scarborough – and scored in each of the top four divisions of the English football league system.

 Playing career

 Early career

-Mooney initially played his football at Billingham Synthonia and began his professional career at Aston Villa, but was released in 1990 by Graham Taylor without ever playing for the first team.
+Mooney initially began his career at Aston Villa, appearing for the youth and reserve sides over two years, but was released in 1990 by Graham Taylor without ever playing for the first team.
 Mooney then joined Scarborough, where he made a name for himself, scoring 40 goals in 129 first-team appearances.
 After three years at Scarborough, he moved to Southend United for a reported £100,000.